TranNhatTan14/Obsidian/Data/Listening.md

 	- Nghe trước từng câu một, rồi pause
 	- Huberman
 	- TED Talk rất phù hợp cho vì kiểu representation

+- Listening to audio book is not a good way because we need to more focus and limit by speed, don't know what going on